 - Dice the vegetables uniformly in size.
 This will encourage even cooking and blend the filling ingredients together easily.

 - Use fresh herbs.
 The flavor of fresh herbs simply cannot be achieved with dried herbs.
-Use your leftover rosemary to make my Thanksgiving Margarita Pitcher!
+Use your leftover rosemary to make my apple cider margarita.

 Ingredients